thxforall/next-blog-practice/src/posts/type.md

 console.log(null == undefined); // Output: true
 ```

-> The === operator, known as “strict equality,” checks both the value and the type without performing any type casting.
+> The === operator, known as "strict equality," checks both the value and the type without performing any type casting.
 This leads to more predictable and reliable comparisons.

 ```javascript
 console.log(0 === false); // Output: false